Biometix/biometix.github.io/getting_started/api.md

 docker compose down
 ```

-## Usage
-The documentation of the endpoints lives in:
+The documentation of the API endpoints lives in:
 * `localhost:8848/docs`

-In dev mode, there is an management frontend for the database:
-* `localhost:8081/`